TalCordova/Zefr_TC/README.md

 This project demonstrates a logo detection model deployed using FastAPI.
 The model predicts whether a given image contains a target brand logo.

 ### Repository Contents
-- `App.py`: FastAPI app to serve the model.
+- `App.py`: The main FastAPI application.
-- `tinyvgg.py`: Model architecture (TinyVGG).
+- `tinyvgg.py`: Contains the TinyVGG model architecture for binary classification.
-- `model_weights.pth`: Trained model weights.
+- `model_weights.pth`: Pre-trained model weights used for predictions.
-- `requirements.txt`: Dependencies to run the app.
+- `requirements.txt`: List of dependencies for the project.
-- `Zefr_DS_Tal_Cordova.ipynb`: Jupyter notebook used for training the model.
+- `Zefr_DS_Tal_Cordova.ipynb`: Jupyter notebook for training and evaluating the model.

 ### Data Used

-For the model development, I used [this dataset](https://universe.roboflow.com/raveesh-gupta/logo-dataset-3itmd).
+For the model development, I used a publicly available dataset, that can be loaded from [here](https://universe.roboflow.com/raveesh-gupta/logo-dataset-3itmd).

+> Note: I downloaded it to my machine and used it for training from `.zip` file.

 ### Setup Instructions
 1. **Clone the Repository**: